linzhoucool/ObjectOrientedJavascript/assignment4.md

 ```

 ## 2
-Write a method `lookupPrice` which returns a promise and will run the success function, printing `"The price is $5.00"` for any item with an even item ID, and will run the failure function for any item that has an odd itemID.
+Write a function called `lookupPrice` which returns a promise and will run the success function, printing `"The price is $5.00"` for any item with an even item ID, and will run the failure function for any item that has an odd itemID.

 ```javascript
 lookupPrice(123).then((price) => {